klecko/KISS/docs/pages/to_do.md

 - Update documentation.

 ### Incoming minor changes
+- Possibility of adding a target to JS Injecter.
 - HTTP Sniffer should also can sniff cookies for session hijacking.
 - Maybe file dns.py should be changed to not collide with dns from scapy.
 - Maybe everything imported from scapy should be changed to sc.*